Daniel-Krueger/daniel-krueger.github.io/_posts/2025/2025-02-01-Dynamic-form-layout-change-2025.md

 ```

 ## Full width right panel optional status panel
-Name: LayoutChange_FullWidthRightPanel_OptionalStatusPanel
+Name: LayoutChange_FullWidthRightPanel_OptionalStatusPanel<br/>
 Description: Full width of the right panel, left panel is hidden.
-Status panel can be displayed by the user.
+Status panel can be displayed by the user.<br/>

 Value:
 ```html